 By JULIET WILLIAMS

-The FPPC wants to know who is funding the group's contribution to the Small Business Action Committee PAC.
-The PAC opposes Gov. Jerry Brown's November tax initiative and a separate ballot initiative that would limit unions' ability to collect money for political causes.
+The Phoenix-based group gave the $11 million earlier this month to the Small Business Action Committee PAC, which opposes Gov. Jerry Brown's November tax initiative and supports a separate initiative that would greatly restrict unions' ability to raise money for political purposes.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.